E-Bikes & Bikes Customised to You

 Hey guys, Dustin here.
 CEO, sixthreezero.
 I'm gonna talk to you today about the idea of forward pedaling, what it means, how it works, what's the difference between a forward pedaling design bike, and a non-forward pedaling design bike.

-So, you can see here, this is called the down tube.
 Normally the down tube has more of a straight up-and-down angle.
 In this case, we've actually angled it forward, so you can see the pedals are actually lined up about five to six inches in front of the seat.
-Generally, on a traditional bike, the pedals would be lined up directly below the seat.
+Generally, on a traditional bike, the pedals would be lined up directly below the seat

 You can see, if you can see here, there's actually a piece that is connecting the crankcase to the back piece of the frame here, and that's about four inches wide.
 Normally that piece wouldn't exist on a traditional bike, because the down tube would be connecting straight down into the crank housing.
 So what this does is it puts the rider in a position where you're actually gonna be able to be lower to the ground, while still getting proper leg extension when riding.